The Cost to Build a House in Massachusetts (2025)

 Is the cost of building a house in Massachusetts cheaper than buying?

-• Energy efficiency: Newly constructed homes are generally more energy efficient than older homes — homes built after 2000 use 21% less energy than older homes on average, according to the U.S. Energy Information Administration.
+• Energy-efficient features: Newly constructed homes are generally more energy-efficient than older homes.
+According to the U.S. Energy Information Administration, homes built after 2000 use 21% less energy than older homes on average.
 This is partially due to stricter energy regulations and better insulation and windows in new homes.

 • New home warranties: New construction homes are often covered under builder warranties for a specified period.
 When purchasing an older home, most key systems, such as the HVAC, roof, and plumbing, will be older and no longer covered under any kind of warranty.